-The overarching, multifaceted UME investigation is ongoing and informed by multiple response, research, and monitoring efforts.
-So far, starvation-related mortality has been lower this year compared to last year.
-Mortality in this UME is still expected to be elevated this coming winter.
-FWC researchers expect findings of chronic malnutrition in manatees to persist along the Atlantic coast so long as there remains a seagrass shortage in the Indian River Lagoon.
+The overarching, multifaceted UME investigation is ongoing and informed by multiple response, research and monitoring efforts.
+So far, starvation-related mortality has been much lower this winter compared to previous years.
+However, FWC researchers expect findings of chronic malnutrition in manatees to persist along the Atlantic coast so long as there remains a seagrass shortage in the Indian River Lagoon.

-At the time this report was compiled, there are 79 manatees in rehabilitation at 13 critical care or rehabilitation/holding facilities: 67 in FL, two (2) in GA, nine (9) in OH, and one (1) in PR.
+At the time this report was compiled, there are 87 manatees in rehabilitation at 13 critical care or rehabilitation/holding facilities: 75 in FL, two (2) in GA, nine (9) in OH, and one (1) in PR.
 Of this total, 15 animals are considered non-releasable.
 Following rehabilitation, the remaining animals will return to the wild.